 - Then, submerge the joint if possible in the tub of hot water.

-- Repeat these steps 5 times and watch the pain go away.
+- Repeat these steps 5 times and experience the relief in pain.

 Visit this article: Dark Chocolate and its 10 Best Benefits